 What is Footprinting?

 Footprinting is the technique to collect as much information as possible about the targeted network/victim/system.
 It helps hackers in various ways to intrude on an organization's system.
 This technique also determines the security postures of the target.
 Footprinting can be active as well as passive.
-Passive footprinting/pseudonymous footprinting involves collecting data without the owner, knowing that hackers gather his/her data.
+Passive footprinting/pseudonymous footprinting involves collecting data without the owner knowing that hackers gather their data.
 In contrast, active footprints are created when personal data gets released consciously and intentionally or by the owner's direct contact.

 Sub Branches of Footprinting

 - Open-Source Footprinting.